-This year’s Volkl Flair 79 is slightly wider than last season’s, bringing it into the blurry lines of all-mountain territory.
+The width of the Volkl Flair 79 seemingly places it in the all-mountain category.
 However, it’s marketed as a piste ski and that’s where its talents really lie.

 The 3D ridge construction comprises of steel and a centre sidewall which gives the Flair its sporty riding style, it is stiff and powerful with ridiculous edge hold in all manner of turns, which is obviously perfect for ripping the groomers.

-Stability is also in the ridiculous category; this thing just eats up chopped up pistes (given the right skier input of course) and you can push it into high and low speed turns without too worry of it bucking you off the piste.
+Stability is also in the ridiculous category; the Flair 79 just eats up chopped pistes (given the right skier input, of course) and you can push it into high and low speelow-speedithout worrying about it bucking you off the piste.

 Despite having plenty of high-tech bells and whistles the Flair 79 has a sintered P-Tex base which improves the longevity of the ski, making it an even more sustainable investment than it already is, given its comparatively low price.

 Although a minor gripe, all things considered, the graphics are disappointingly bland for such a high performer on the piste.
-We feel a ski of this calibre deserves a little racing pzazz to step things up a notch aesthetically.
+We feel a ski of this calibre deserves a little racing pzazz to aesthetically step things up a notch.

 Overall, an absolute stormer of a ski for sporty intermediate ladies wanting to eat up mile after mile of blissful pistes.